terraform-ibm-modules/terraform-ibm-ocp-ai/solutions/fully-configurable/DA_docs.md

 ### Options for additional_worker_pools

-- `vpc_subnets` (optional): (List) A list of object which specify which all subnets the worker pool should deploy its nodes.
+- `vpc_subnets` (optional): (List) A list of objects which specify which subnets the worker pool should deploy its nodes in.
   - `id` (required): A unique identifier for the VPC subnet.
   - `zone` (required): The zone where the subnet is located.
   - `cidr_block` (required): This defines the IP address range for the subnet in CIDR notation.